 The European Hedgehog is our native Hedgehog.
 Once a common sighting in the countryside, the Hedgehog population has steadily been retreating due to factors such as loss of habitat and loss of food sources.
 The Hedgehog population is now officially classified as vulnerable to extinction.
 Without intervention they could be harmed irrecoverably!

-With your support and generosity we ask for your contribution to provide an incubator for Sara ensuring that she continues to save the lives of dozens and dozens of Hedgehogs at Chapel Allerton Hedgehog Rescue and for Hedgehog conservation.
+With your support and generosity we asked for your contribution to provide an incubator for Sara and you have done it!
+Thank you!
+This life saving incubator will ensure that she continues to save the lives of dozens and dozens of Hedgehogs at Chapel Allerton Hedgehog Rescue.

 "It's all about encouraging people to participate and learn about the natural world through hands on discovery."